Specifying the Function Signature

 is a Pydantic BaseModel

-, a full JSON schema will be generated.T
+, a full JSON schema will be generated.Providing an element type

 is optional but strongly recommended because it is used to generate a schema for the parameter or